wpswings/points-and-rewards-for-woocommerce/readme.txt

 You can view, add, or remove the users’ points manually through the points table section.
 To do this, go to your WordPress Dashboard then navigate to WooCommerce > Points and Rewards, and in the plugin, go to the Points Table section.
 Under that section, you can select whether you want to add or deduct points for a specific user, add your remarks for updating the points and click on Update and you’re done.

 =Is there any feature in the plugin by which we can give the points on the order total?= Yes.
-Through the “Order Total Points” setting, the admin can offer points on the order total.
-Merchants can set the number of points a customer will receive if his order value lies within a set price range. **For example** Merchants can offer 100 points whenever a customer spends an amount between 100 to 300 dollars.
+Through the “Order Total Points” setting, the admin can offer points on the order total.Merchants can set the number of points a customer will receive if his order value lies within a set price range. **For example** Merchants can offer 100 points whenever a customer spends an amount between 100 to 300 dollars.
 So you can add 100 in as the minimum and 300 as the maximum price and the customer will receive 100 points whenever they spend this much amount.

 To enable this feature, go to your WordPress Dashboard > WooCommerce > Points and Rewards > Order Total Points and click on the checkbox that says “Enable the settings for the orders”.
 Then set the maximum and minimum price on which you want to offer points to your customers.
 And enter the number of points you will offer if a customer spends the set amount at your store.
 Save Changes and your customers will receive points if they shop within the set range of amounts.

 Admins can also create memberships using this plugin to offer exclusive discounts to customers.
 Customers can join the membership using the earned points.

-=Are coding skills required for using the points and rewards plugin?= No. Coding skills are not required to use this plugin.
+=Are coding skills required for using the points and rewards plugin?= No. Coding skills are not required to use this WooCommerce reward points plugin.
 You can easily install, activate, and use this plugin.

 =Can I provide points to the customer for signup?= Yes, you can offer points on Signup by enabling the Signup points feature.
 To do this, go to your WordPress dashboard and navigate to WooCommerce > Points and Rewards > General.
 In the General tab, you’ll see the Signup section.
 Enable the checkbox that says “Enable Signup Points for Rewards” and enter the number of points you want to offer to customers on every unique sign-up.
 Save changes once you’re done and the customers will receive rewards for their signup.

-=How will customers get the benefit of the membership feature?= Admin can create the membership and set a specific number of points to join the membership.
-When a customer collects a set number of points, he/she can spend that amount of points to join the membership program.
+=How will customers get the benefit of the membership feature?= Admin can create the membership and set a specific number of points to join the membership.When a customer collects a set number of points, he/she can spend that amount of points to join the membership program.

 =Do customers receive an email notification about the reward points they have earned?= Yes.
 You can notify the customers about the transaction of their loyalty points through emails.
 There are different scenarios to notify customers of their points transactions.
 You can create a different subject line and message for every notification.
 The email will be sent to the registered email of the customer.